The Mentoring Partnership Program (MPP) is open to all continuing and *fixed term staff.

 - You have discussed your intent with your supervisor/manager to seek their approval to be involved.

-The hours you commit to are determined between the mentor and the mentee at the Opening Forum.
+The hours you commit to are agreed upon by the mentor and the mentee at the Opening Forum.
 To maximise the experience it is important for mentees and mentors to meet regularly either via phone, video conference or in person.
-Participants are also required to attend the two formal sessions - the Opening forum and the Midpoint forum.
+Participants are also expected to attend the three formal sessions - the Opening, Midpoint & Closing Forums.

 A mentor is someone who is an academic staff member, or a professional staff member (of HEW 7 or higher) with at least 12 months experience at Deakin University.
 They will have experience, knowledge and skills in certain areas attractive to mentees.